 causes that made philanthropy necessary in the first place

-The Borrin Foundation’s grant-making is led by its Grants and Scholarships Committee, supported by a Philanthropic Advisor.
+The Borrin Foundation’s grant-making is led by its Grants and Scholarships Committee, supported by the Chief Philanthropic Officer.
 The Borrin Foundation’s trustee is the Nikau Foundation.
 We are also assisted by many wonderful contributors.

 David is one of New Zealand’s leading barristers.
 He specialises in appellate advocacy, appearing frequently before the Court of Appeal and the Supreme Court.